andrebocchini/ResolutionSwitcher/README.md

 The tool is written in [Python](https://www.python.org/) and uses the [ctypes](https://docs.python.org/3/library/ctypes.html) library to interact with the Windows API.

 For distribution, the Python script is compiled into an executable using [`pyinstaller`](https://www.pyinstaller.org/).

-# Known Issues

-Sometimes when changing HDR state, the screen resolution may reset to a previous resolution.
-As far as I can tell, this is a behavior of the Windows API, so if that's happening to you, you might want to do an HDR change followed by a resolution change.